This is an in-depth guide to the best dart games to play with your friends.

 For example, you can decide that a player will get an out if they miss the 3 in the third inning, 5 in the fifth, or 7 in the seventh.
 Get three outs and you’re eliminated.

 Baseball is similar to Shanghai, but a very popular darts game in its own right.

 Instead of the 7 innings with corresponding points in Shanghai, you just play the traditional 9 inning baseball format.

 But, unlike Shanghai, in Baseball each dart only counts as a single, double or triple.
+Just like real baseball.

 At the end of nine innings, the player with the most runs wins.
 If there is a tie at the end of 9 innings, you can play extra innings until someone wins.